bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-23-newsletter.md

   transactions up to that block, and the SHA256 hash of the serialized UTXO set up to that block.
-This follows tests by multiple contributors that they can reproduce the same [snapshot file][] with the expected SHA256 checksum, and that the snapshot works well when loaded.
+This follows tests by multiple contributors that they can reproduce the same [snapshot file][] with the expected SHA256 checksum, and that the snapshot works well when loaded. {% assign timestamp="53:18" %}

 - [Bitcoin Core #30246][] introduces a `diff_addrs` subcommand to the `asmap-tool` utility to allow users to compare two maps of [Autonomous